The 12 Best Natural Supplements for Hirsutism

 In many cases of hirsutism, the culprit is testosterone, an androgen hormone that is often called the “male” sex hormone, as it leads to the development of body characteristics that are considered typically male, such as the presence of hair on the chin, chest, arms and legs, back and buttocks.

 Both are present in varying amounts in females and males.
-An excess amount of testosterone in females or an excess amount of estrogen in males causes hormonal imbalance and cause various conditions.
+An excess amount of testosterone in females or an excess amount of estrogen in males causes hormonal imbalance and can cause various conditions.
 High levels of androgens in women can cause polycystic ovary syndrome (PCOS) and hirsutism.